kirankumarkv/Food_Image_Classifier/README.md

 Further few shot classifier can perform well on the smaller dataset.

 Given code Food_Classifier.ipynb contains a code to train for given food images.
 The resulting weight file is saved as model_weights.h5 file.

+Code can be opened from Google Colaboratory and FoodImage from google drive can be shared with current folder.